lichtungnitro/automatic-parakeet/content/blog/monism-agents.md

 from langchain.agents import load_tools
 from typing import Dict, Any

-# Define the personas with their specific characteristics
 personas = {
     "analyst": {
         "prompt": ChatPromptTemplate.from_messages([
             ("system", """You are a financial analyst specializing in market research and financial analysis.
-            Your role is to provide comprehensive analysis based on available information.
+            Provide comprehensive, evidence-based analysis using available data.
-            Be thorough, analytical, and evidence-based in your responses."""), ("human", "{input}"),
+            Be thorough, analytical, and data-driven in your responses."""), ("human", "{input}"),
             MessagesPlaceholder(variable_name="agent_scratchpad"),
         ]),